 It is estimated there are less than 470,000 African elephants remain in the wild today, with poaching for elephant ivory the main driver of a reduction of 90% across the African continent since the early 1800s.
-Elephant poaching has returned to unsustainable levels, leaving elephant populations vulnerable to extinction.
+Elephant poaching today has returned to unprecedented and unsustainable levels, leaving elephants on a path to extinction.

-The Elephant Protection Initiative (EPI) is an African-led initiative established in 2014 by 5 African countries; Botswana, Gabon, Chad, Tanzania and Ethiopia.
-Its current membership stands at 21 range States.
-The Elephant Protection Initiative Foundation (EPIF) functions as the Secretariat of the EPI.
-Our activities to support these member States to implement the commitments of the EPI include: ivory stockpile management, closure of domestic ivory markets, National Elephant Action Plan (NEAP) development and implementation, and other activities falling within the remit of the EPI secretariat role.
+Stop Ivory's work to protect elephants and ensure its objectives and aims are fulfilled will mean eliminating the value of commercial ivory and achieving the closure of ivory markets worldwide - work which mainly centres on Stop Ivory's function as the co-Secretariat of the Elephant Protection Initiative (EPI).
+The EPI is an African-led initiative established in 2014 by 5 African countries; Botswana, Gabon, Chad, Tanzania and Ethiopia.
+Its current membership stands at 20 range States.
+Our activities to support these member States to implement the EPI include: ivory stockpile management, closure of domestic ivory markets, National Elephant Action Plan (NEAP) development and implementation, and other activities falling within the remit of the EPI secretariat role.